Best Subwoofers For Home Theater AND Music.

 It’s undeniable, and so much better than what most people are used to!
 From blockbuster movies to Diana Krall, nearly everything sounds better when you can actually hear **ALL** of the bass.

-Most subwoofers, easily more than 90% of 10″-18″ subs (regardless of wattage and price), are TOO SHALLOW SOUNDING, both in extension and in “Depth of Presentation”.
+Most subwoofers, easily more than 90% of ALL 10″-18″ subs (regardless of wattage, rated frequency response, and price), are TOO SHALLOW SOUNDING, both in extension and in “Depth of Presentation”.

 Good bass is not about what your neighbors can hear (like that guy next to you at the stoplight), it’s about what YOU can hear.